happygears/netspyglass-grafana/README.md

 ## Features

-  - Flexible query editor with device, component and tags match
+  - Data Source plugin provides a flexible query editor with device, component and tags match
+  - Data queries use SQL-like syntax (called [NsgQL](http://docs.netspyglass.com/2.2.x/nsgql.html) )
+  - The user can build queries using by choosing variables, matching operators and attributes, and other parameters using drop-down lists, or by typing NsgQL query manually
-  - Support for the Graph and Table panels
+  - Data Source supports Graph, Table, and Singlestat panels
-  - Support for Dashboard template variables
+  - Dashboard template variables and ad-hoc filters are supported
   - With this plugin, Grafana makes queries directly to NetSpyGlass server to receive lists of available metrics, devices, components and tags.
 This means it is agnostic with respect to the time series